One of the most challenging blogs I’ve wanted to share with you from our world trip so far is this one.

 Painted ceilings and walls both internally and internally decorated the churches and monasteries.
 These also dripped with gold candle lights.
 Some even had Ostrich Eggs as part of the light decorations.

 We went to a small town where black glazed pottery was being made, and we stood in the workshop as the men threw pot after pot on the wheel at Marginea.

-The snow was 1-2 metres thick on the sides of the road and as we passed a twisty turn, there was a monastery or church right no the mountain top.
+The snow was 1-2 meters thick on the sides of the road and as we passed a twisty turn, there was a monastery or church right no the mountaintop.

 We often armed ourselves with goodies to pass out if we asked and locals agreed for us to take a photograph.
 Look at these two adorable women – virtually dressed to match.
 Life might be a heck of a lot simpler for them, but they look so happy!

 And then towards Sighetu Marmaţiei, you have wooden monasteries.

 Just out of this town we met a lovely old lady who had a sign up saying her house was a Museum.

 In fact, she sold antique cloth and rugs.